Maryland Scholars Program

 You know you have the drive, the desire, and the potential to make the most of a Goucher education – you just need the financial support to make it happen.

-Another program benefit is our Goucher Summer Academy for Maryland Scholars, which is a three-week program in July where you will have the opportunity to take a one-credit course, learn the campus, develop relationships with a select group of students of first-year students, meet Goucher faculty and staff, and become more academically ready to start college, all at no cost.
+Another program benefit is our Goucher Summer Academy for Maryland Scholars, which is a two-week program in August where you will have the opportunity to take a one-credit course, learn the campus, develop relationships with a select group of students of first-year students, meet Goucher faculty and staff, and become more academically ready to start college, all at no cost.

 Qualifications for the Maryland Scholars Program